huggingface/transformers/docs/source/en/model_doc/chameleon.md

 ## How are images handled by Chameleon in Transformers?

 The `ChameleonProcessor` takes as input strings and images and preprocesses them.
-The strings are tokenized as you would see with other models with one exception, for every instance of the substring `<image>` in the input strings you will get a sequence of 1026 tokens: `<img_start>`, 1024 \* `<reserved08707>`, `<img_end>`.
-This `<reserved08707>` token indicates where to merge the image tokens later when the `ChameleonModel`'s are called.
+The strings are tokenized as you would see with other models with one exception, for every instance of the substring `<image>` in the input strings you will get a sequence of 1026 tokens: `<img_start>`, 1024 * `<reserved08707>`, `<img_end>`.
+This `<reserved08707>` token indicates where to merge the image tokens later when the `ChameleonModel` is called.
 All these tokens, those for the text with the interleaved image sentinel and placeholder tokens are all placed in the output dictionary mapped to the key `input_ids`.

-The images passed to `ChameleonProcessor` are processed through a sequence of transformations: format conversion, center cropping, resizing, normalizing etc. The processed images are put into the output dictionary mapped to the key `pixel_values`.
+The images passed to `ChameleonProcessor` are processed through a sequence of transformations: format conversion, center cropping, resizing, normalizing etc. The processed images are put into the output dictionary as a tensor mapped to the key `pixel_values`.

-The conversion of the `pixel_values` tensors into image tokens and substitution into the placeholder tokens in `input_ids` happens when you call the `ChameleonModel`.
+The conversion of the `pixel_values` tensor into image tokens and substitution into the placeholder tokens in `input_ids` happens when you call the `ChameleonModel`.
 This conversion is done in two steps, the first of which uses a [Vector Quantized Variational AutoEncoder (VQ-GAE)](https://arxiv.org/abs/1711.00937) to generate image tokens which are then mapped to Byte Pair Encoding (BPE) tokens.
 These image tokens are then swapped into the placeholder tokens in `input_ids`.

 Tip: If you want to see the image tokens a given image maps to, you can use the `ChameleonModel`'s `get_image_tokens` method, passing it the `pixel_values`.